Man charged after Bristol disorder | Avon and Somerset Police

 Man charged after Bristol disorder

-A 40-year-old man is due in court this morning having been charged with violent disorder.
+A 57-year-old man is due in court today after he was charged by detectives investigating last month’s disorder in Bristol.

-Last night, Marc Donavon, of Wells, was charged by detectives investigating the disorder in Bristol on Saturday 3 August.
-He is due to appear at Bristol Magistrates’ Court today.
+Wayne Murray, of Winterbourne, was charged with violent disorder last night and will appear at Bristol Magistrates’ Court today.